 The main expense will be the property itself, and you will need to fund its purchase on the same basis.
 Remember that buying a suitable property may be difficult.
-To be profitable you will need at least 25 residents and ideally more, and you will need planning permission from the local authority to change the use of any property into a care home, and that very few properties exist that are suitable for conversion.
+To be profitable, you will need to maintain high occupancy rates, and you'll also need planning permission from the local authority to change the use of any property into a care home.
+Very few properties exist that are suitable for conversion.

 There are very few private homes with sufficient space, and a guest house or hotel may offer the best prospects for conversion - but remember, care homes must provide high standards of access and fire escape provisions to meet local authority and CQC guidelines.
 A property that requires conversion or refurbishment will mean considerable additional expense.